gatsbyjs/gatsby/docs/docs/how-to/adding-common-features/adding-forms.md

 Website forms have several "concerns" like data entry storage, validating fields, form submission, form storage, and other event triggers.
 This documentation will walk through each concern.

-Forms in Gatsby are built on top of React, so in a couple places we'll be linking to the React docs for code examples.
-In addition, the React ecosystem also offers some popular, well-maintained libraries like [Formik](https://github.com/jaredpalmer/formik) or [Final Form](https://github.com/final-form/react-final-form) to speed up your development process.
+Gatsby uses React, so in a couple places we'll be linking to the React docs for code examples.
+In addition, the React ecosystem also offers some popular, well-maintained libraries like [Formik](https://github.com/jaredpalmer/formik) or [Final Form](https://github.com/final-form/react-final-form) which help with more complex forms.

 ## Form concerns